Let’s move on to part 3 of my series on building up relationships automatically with your future clients.

 - Include a call-to-action right before your signature.
-“I hope you got a lot of out today’s discussion on how design affects your bottom line.
+“I hope you got a lot out of today’s discussion on how design affects your bottom line.
 Reply to this email and let me know how you plan on using this info to change something about your business.”

 - Close your email with an expectation of what’s coming next, and a signature that fits well with your salutation.
 If you opened with “Hey Andy,”, you might close with “Cheers, – Brennan”

 …Point #4 addresses the call-to-action — in this case, asking a reader to reply.
-Next we’ll dig into why we want actual email replies (vs. taking a survey or whatever else) and how we can use the replies we collect to further optimize our emails AND our general marketing.
+Next, we’ll dig into why we want actual email replies (vs. taking a survey or whatever else) and how we can use the replies we collect to further optimize our emails AND our general marketing.